 As a copywriter, you get asked to write about all sorts of things.
 In any one day, I have covered topics as diverse as recruiting SaaS sales-people, the benefits of genuine ink cartridges and how to achieve Scandinavian style on a budget.
 Some of these things I can get genuinely passionate about (who doesn’t love Hygge?) but others?
 Not so much.

 I always think of copywriting as finding a way to get across the importance of something, but if a subject doesn’t excite you, then how can you do that?
 That’s when I do the thing I call ‘method writing’.

 It’s probably a combination of my am-dram background and being a fiction writer.
 If I don’t have a use for this product or service, can I imagine someone who does?
 Can I slip into their head for a little while and imagine what it might be like to worry about my ex-pat pension, or how to remove pet stains from my hardwood floor?
 Usually, the answer is yes.

-Does it help if there’s a natural conection between me and the subject matter?
+Does it help if there’s a natural connection between me and the subject matter?
 Definitely.
-It means that I’ll be able to make a quicker start at an article, and the ideas will flow more easily.
+It means that I’ll be able to make a quicker start on an article, and the ideas will flow more easily.
 Does that mean I can only write about the things I know or care about?
 No.

 It’s a bit of convoluted mental process to go from thinking like me to developing a character who has an interest and then viewing the product or service from their point of view, but it works.
 As Dennis Hopper says, you have to keep yourself open.